 And what he meant by that was not that knowledge isn't important, but what he meant is that the driving force for us to acquire knowledge is our imagination.

-So I just think that these people are extremely imaginative, and they could lead to The real possibilities.
+So I just think that these people are extremely imaginative, and they could lead to the real possibilities.

+After all, H.G.
 Wells was the inspiration for me to try to understand scientifically how time travel was possible.

 All right.